Fort Worth missing trio: Other possible witnesses

-A store clerk came forward around the time of the girls' disappearance and said that a woman told her that she had seen the girls at the mall that day.
-The woman reported that she saw three girls being forced into a yellow pickup truck near Buddies grocery store at the mall.
+A store clerk came forward around the time of the girls' disappearance and said that a woman told her that she had seen the girls at the mall that day being forced into a yellow pickup truck near Buddies grocery store at the mall.
 The truck was described as having lights on top of it.
 This witness could never be located by police, and the story was never verified.

 In 1981, years after the disappearance, a man said he had been in the parking lot that day and had seen a man forcing a girl into a van.
 The man in the van told him it was a family dispute and to stay out of it.

 In April 2001, Bill Hutchins, a former Fort Worth police officer and security guard at the Seminary South Sears outlet, said that he saw the three girls with a security guard on the night they disappeared.